jorses/databench_eval/README.md

 HF is supposed to download each file only once, then just read from the cache, but in my own testing it has been faster to just download the files locally and then passing the Still I've decided to include the utils since they are convenient for easier testing.

+## Examples

+Check out the `examples` folder for more complex showcases of this library.
+`llamacpp.py` in particular carries out a full semeval 2025 task 8 submission.

 ## Contact